uvaai/ml2/95 Project/content.md

 # Project

-This project is completely optional, as you're final grade for the "ML project" will only depend on the combination of your grades for the previous 2 modules.
+This project is completely optional, as your final grade for the "ML project" will only depend on the combination of your grades for the previous 2 modules.
 However, as there is about a week left, we'd like to suggest some interesting directions in AI to further explore.

-If you'd like to still try a machine project this last week, you're very welcome too.
+If you'd like to still try a machine learning project this last week, you're very welcome too.
 Know that originally we planned a month for a project, so you'll probably not be able to complete it, but you'll still gain a lot more experience in applying AI in a project of your own.
 As this portion is ungraded, it doesn't matter if you pick something too ambitious and are not able to complete it.